How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 select your preferred output device from the list of available audio devices

-Method 2: Adjusting Audio Settings Through Windows Settings
+Method 2: Adjusting Audio Output Settings Through Windows Settings

-1. Open Settings by pressing Windows + I on your keyboard, or click Start and search for Settings.
+• Step 1: Press Windows + I to open Settings, or click Start and search for Settings.

 Press Windows + I to open Settings immediately

-2. In the left sidebar, click on “System.”
+• Step 2: In the left sidebar, click System.

 click on System and select Sound

-4. Under the “Output” section, click the dropdown menu to choose your desired output device.
+• Step 4: Under the Output section, click the dropdown labeled “Choose where to play sound” and select your desired output device.

-5. Once selected, adjust the volume slider for that output device.
+• Step 5: Once selected, adjust the volume slider for that output device as needed.

-6. For deeper configuration, click on your output device name to access its advanced properties.
+• Step 6: Click your output device name to open its advanced properties.

 On selected device properties, you can rename the device, adjust format settings, and disable audio enhancements as needed

-Unlike the basic volume controls, Windows 11’s Volume Mixer allows you to control audio levels for individual applications independently — making it ideal for multitasking scenarios.
+Unlike the basic volume controls, Windows 11’s Volume Mixer lets you control audio levels for individual applications independently and route different apps to separate output devices simultaneously — making it ideal for multitasking scenarios like gaming while on a call.

-2. From the context menu that appears, select “Open volume mixer.”
+• Step 2: From the context menu, select “Open volume mixer.”

 Right-click the speaker icon then Select 'Open Volume Mixer'